shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 61. Anchor boxes ― Anchor boxing is a technique used to predict overlapping bounding boxes.
 In practice, the network is allowed to predict more than one box simultaneously, where each box prediction is constrained to have a given set of geometrical properties.
 For instance, the first prediction can potentially be a rectangular box of a given form, while the second will be another rectangular box of a different geometrical form.

-⟶Ramki kotwiczone ― (ang. anchor boxes) jest to technika używana do przewidywania nakładających się ramek.
+⟶Ramki bazowe ― (ang. anchor boxes) jest to technika używana do przewidywania nakładających się ramek.
 W praktyce, sieć jest zdolna do przewidzenia równocześnie więcej niż jednej ramki, gdzie każda z tych predykcji jest ograniczona zestawem własności geometrycznych.
 Dla przykładu pierwsza predykcja może być prostokątną ramką o danych wymiarach, podczas gdy druga będzie ramką o innych wymiarach.

 62. Non-max suppression ― The non-max suppression technique aims at removing duplicate overlapping bounding boxes of a same object by selecting the most representative ones.
 After having removed all boxes having a probability prediction lower than 0.6, the following steps are repeated while there are boxes remaining: